There are 5 steps educators can adopt in their own classrooms to use NGSS phenomena most effectively in the classroom.

 Step 3: Facilitate students arriving at a question or problem they can investigate.

-After the Socratic dialogue, students come to that dissatisfaction, to the problem that hasn't been solved, or a belief for which there is no evidence yet, and this leads to a question or a problem.
+After the Socratic dialogue around the NGSS phenomena example, students will come to that dissatisfaction, to the problem that hasn't been solved, or a belief for which there is no evidence yet, and this leads to a question or a problem.

 Your role as teacher is to facilitate students arriving at a question or problem that they can investigate.
 That means arriving at a central question or problem as a group, which you can facilitate by asking the right kinds of questions.